-If you are a Kenyan citizen planning to visit the Netherlands in 2018 and worried about the requirements one must meet before applying for a visa then worry no more because you are the right website.
+If you are a Kenyan citizen planning to visit the Netherlands and worried about the requirements one must meet before applying for a visa then worry no more because you are the right website.
 Depending on the purpose of your travel to the Netherlands, there are different types of visas that will apply to the occasion.
 Whether you are planning to go on a visit, study or work and reside there permanently, you will have to apply for a different Dutch Schengen Visa.

 Required documents for the Netherlands Visa Application